 “Costs for energy storage on the grid are falling rapidly, making it a viable option in the near term.
 To avoid investments in new coal power plants, deploying battery storage will be essential,” said Amol Phadke, Berkeley Lab staff scientist.

 In India, wind capacity addition in the last four years has been at an annual average of about 1.5 GW against solar’s 5.5 GW.
-The wind energy sector, which had the biggest share in non-hydro renewables for decades, had been surpassed by solar last month.
+The wind energy sector, which had the biggest share in non-hydro renewables for decades, had been surpassed by solar in January 2021.
 It will be in the national interest that wind as a natural resource is optimally utilised.

 Centre for Science and Environment, a Delhi based non-profit, had earlier highlighted the need for repowering the older wind farms on a rolling basis.
 It is also important to explore off-shore wind options.